 Are you feeling like there are times that your baby is constantly nursing?
-Cluster feeding is part of normal breast/chestfeeding, but can make some parents wonder if everything is alright or not.
-Looking at the bigger picture can help you determine if all is going smoothly and your baby is in fact cluster feeding or if there is more going on that needs to be addressed.
+Cluster feeding is part of normal breastfeeding but can make some parents wonder if everything is alright or not.
+Looking at the bigger picture can help you determine if all is going smoothly and your baby is cluster feeding or if there is more going on that needs to be addressed.

-Cluster feeding is when your baby wants to nurse much more frequently, several times over a period of a couple hours.
+Cluster feeding is when your baby wants to nurse much more frequently, several times over a couple of hours.
 This often happens in the early evening hours, but can happen at any time of the day or night.
 It is often followed by a little longer stretch of sleep.
-Many parents report an evening fussy time accompanying cluster feeding that begins around 4 weeks old and seems to settle down around 12 weeks old.
+Many parents report an evening fussy time accompanying newborn cluster feeding ages beginning around 4 weeks old and seems to settle down around 12 weeks old.

-When your baby is cluster feeding, they may be coming to the breast/chest to nurse for a snack then pop off, back on and back off again and this pattern continues for a couple of hours, you may feel like they are not getting much milk, that your breasts feel more empty.
+When your baby is cluster feeding, they may be coming to the breast/chest to nurse for a snack then pop off, back on, and back off again and this pattern continues for a couple of hours, you may feel like they are not getting much milk, that your breasts feel more empty.
 They are still getting plenty.
-In fact, when the breasts are less full, the milk removed is higher in fat.
-Often after cluster feeding, your baby may take a longer stretch of sleep because they “tanked up” and are full and satisfied.
+When the breasts are less full, the milk removed is higher in fat.
+Often after cluster feeding, your baby may take a long stretch of sleep because they “tanked up” and are full and satisfied.

 Cluster feeding helps boost milk production.
-Everytime your baby removes milk, prolactin is released which is the hormone responsible for making milk.
-Following your baby’s cues for when they want to nurse is important communication and is protective of your milk supply.
+Every time your baby removes milk, prolactin is released which is the hormone responsible for making milk.
+Following your baby’s cues for when they want to nurse is an important communication and is protective of your milk supply.

 When do babies cluster feed?